 This class is a continuation of Introduction to Spanish 11.
-It deepens the knowledge of the Spanish language and culture through the use of video clips, dialogues, written exercises and the use of a textbook.
-Online bilingual tools such as dictionaries, translators and spell check are used extensively.
-Main topics covered are; past tense, future tense, body parts, orders, prepositions of location, directions and common communicative phrases related to daily activities.
+It deepens the knowledge of the Spanish language and culture through the use of video clips, dialogues, written exercises and the use of built in text book pages.
+Assignments are submitted through online activities.
+Main topics covered are; present and past tense, likes and dislikes, orders, prepositions of location, directions and common communicative phrases related to daily activities.
+There is a required culture project.
+There is no midterm or final exam.

-Recommended Prerequisite: Intro to Spanish 11 BC Graduation Program 4 Credits Elective Courses Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: Intro to Spanish 11 4 Credits Elective Courses